SeenKid/anxiety/scenes/act1.md

 `bb({eyes:"normal"});`

 {{if !_.fifteencigs}}
-b: Donc ouais, on devrait aller à cette fête!
+b: Donc ouais, on devrait aller à cette fête !
 {{/if}}

 {{if _.parasite}}